This recipe is safe for Coumadin (warfarin) users.

 |4||4 ounce tenderloin filets|

 Place the merlot, blackberries, chicken stock, salt, pepper, thyme, and maple syrup in a medium stainless or non-reactive sauce pan.
 Place the pan over high heat and bring to a boil.
 Reduce the heat to low and simmer for 30 minutes.

 Use a potato masher or a slotted spoon to gently mash all of the blackberries.
 Cook on simmer for another 15 minutes.

 Strain the sauce through a fine mesh strainer.
 Press down with a rubber spatula to remove all the liquid.
 Discard the pulp and seeds.

-Rinse the sauce pan and return the strained sauce.
+Rinse the sauce pan and return the strained sauce to the pan.
 Simmer for another 15 minutes until reduced by half.
 There should be about 1/2 to 2/3 cup sauce.
-Add 2 tablespoons Promise Buttery Spread Light and whisk until dissolved.
+Add 2 tablespoons butter and whisk until dissolved.
 Set aside.

 Heat a large non-stick skillet over medium-high heat.
 When hot spray lightly with the oil and add the filets.
 Sprinkle the tops lightly with the salt and pepper.
 Cook for about 5 – 7 minute and turn.
 Cook for another 5 minutes for rare to medium rare.